-AOAC works closely with the Osteopathy Board of Australia as the body appointed to undertake accreditation functions for the osteopathy profession.
+AOAC works closely with the Osteopathy Board of Australia as we are appointed as the independent body to undertake accreditation functions for the osteopathy profession.

 The National Health Practitioner Regulation Law 2009 sets out the requirements for consultation with stakeholders in the development of standards for accreditation.
 AOAC recognised the vital role our stakeholders have in contributing to the work of AOAC including input into the development of our accreditation standards.
-We would like to thank everyone who takes the time to contribute to the development of the accreditation standards and the pool of people who form the assessment teams.
+We would like to thank everyone who takes the time to contribute to the development of the accreditation standards and the pool of people who undertake assessments for us.